valkey-io/valkey-doc/topics/cluster-spec.md

 #### Synchronous replication of `CLUSTER SETSLOT`

-Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is synchronously replicated to all healthy replicas running Valkey version 8.0+.
+Starting from Valkey 8.0, the `CLUSTER SETSLOT` command is synchronously replicated if the replicas are running Valkey version 8.0+.
 By default, this synchronous replication must complete within 2 seconds.
 If the replication fails, the primary does not execute the command, and the client receives a `NOREPLICAS Not enough good replicas to write` error.
-Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live reconfiguration:
+Operators can retry the command or customize the timeout using the `TIMEOUT` parameter to further increase the reliability of live resharding:

     CLUSTER SETSLOT slot [MIGRATING|IMPORTING|NODE] node-id [TIMEOUT timeout]

 Here, `timeout` is measured in seconds, with 0 meaning to wait indefinitely.

-Replicating the slot information prevents loss of state if the primary fails after executing the command.
+Synchronously replicating the slot information prevents loss of state if the primary fails after executing the command.
 Consider a scenario where the target primary node `B` is finalizing a slot migration.
 Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinquish its ownership of the slot in question.